andreasdr/minitscript/README-Tools.md

 The MinitScript tool that you might use most is the MinitScript interpreter.

-MinitScript tools also help with transpiling scripts to C++ and generating executable (main) files.
+MinitScript tools also help with transpiling MinitScript scripts to C++ and generating executable (main) files.
 If using multiple scripts, it also helps with generating a library C++ file, which is required in this case.

 If you want your scripts working in native mode(which involves transpilation and such)